Lam Research Corporation Announces Participation at Upcoming Conference

-FREMONT, Calif., May 17, 2023 /PRNewswire/ -- Lam Research Corp.
-(Nasdaq: LRCX) today announced that Tim Archer, President and Chief Executive Officer, will participate in the following upcoming investor event:
+FREMONT, Calif., May 23, 2023 /PRNewswire/ -- Lam Research Corp.
+(Nasdaq: LRCX) today announced that Doug Bettinger, Executive Vice President and Chief Financial Officer, will participate in the following upcoming investor event:

 A live audio webcast of this presentation will be available to the public and can be accessed from the Investors' section of Lam's website at www.lamresearch.com.
 A replay of the audio webcast will be available for two weeks after the presentation date.